 Step 1: Audit Your Historical Healthcare Usage

-Step 2: Project Your Upcoming Year's Care
+Step 2: Project the Next Year's Care

 - Preventive Care Schedule: Annual physicals, age/gender-specific screenings (mammograms, colonoscopies).